viewfinder-annn/anyenhance-v1-ccf-aatc/README.md

 If you have trouble with network, you can try changing the mirror to `https://hf-mirror.com/` like this: `export HF_ENDPOINT=https://hf-mirror.com`

+## Prepare download baseline model weights

+**Disclaimer: The baseline model is not the same as the one in the original [anyenhance paper](https://arxiv.org/abs/2501.15417), it is only used for this competition.** The baseline model is a simplified version of the AnyEnhance model with semantic alignment loss, which:

+1. has a smaller model size, and different training data.
+2. does not explicitly activate the prompt-guidance mechanism.
+3. does not use the self-critic mechanism.

+You can find the baseline weights at [TODO](https://TODO).
+The baseline was trained on 2×A800 GPUs using our provided training set for 200k steps.
+For more parameters, please refer to `config/anyenhance_v1.json`.

 ## Data Preparation

 ### Baseline Training Data